django/deps/draft/0009-async.rst

 is to unlock capabilities that our users - those who develop on top of Django - simply have not had access to before.

-The key part of this is allowing our users to run things in parallel.
-Be it database queries, requests to external APIs, or calling out to a series of microservices, most Django projects have to do parallel work at some point during a view.
+The key part of this is allowing our users to run things concurrently.
+Be it database queries, requests to external APIs, or calling out to a series of microservices, most Django projects have to do concurrent work at some point during a view.

-Very few frameworks have even come close to making parallelism accessible and safe, and Django has the ability to cross this boundary.
-If we can make running database queries in parallel as easy as using Django's ORM is now, we can raise the bar of what it means to have a framework that lets you write a fast web app.
+Very few frameworks have even come close to making concurrency accessible and safe, and Django has the ability to cross this boundary.
+If we can make running database queries concurrently as easy as using Django's ORM is now, we can raise the bar of what it means to have a framework that lets you write a fast web app.